iLambda/language-dlg/README.md

 ### Dynamic type checking

 When an operation/instruction pulls data (value of identifier) from the stack, two things can happen :
   * *the stack is empty*, meaning the program is ill formed.
-There is a one to one correspondance between RPN, here the bytecode, and a syntax tree.
+There is a one to one correspondance between RPN (reverse polish notation, which is the form that the bytecode takes) and a syntax tree.
 If the stack is popped while empty, it means there is a broken branch in the implied AST.

   * *the popped token is not of the right type*; it means the program is badly typed.
 An accurate error should be reported.